Athelstan Braxton Hicks: Accidental death

 Other causes of death were also dealt with.

-The 1908 Children's Act introduced legislation for the use of domestic fireguards.
+The Children Act 1908 introduced legislation for the use of domestic fireguards.

 In 1897 he was the principal witness before the Select Committee on Petroleum describing how the Coroners' Society wanted restrictions on the sale of cheap and dangerous paraffin lamps.
 He later wrote to The Morning Post about the safety standards of paraffin lamps.

 At an inquest on a boating accident at Kew in which two men, Cazaly and Geraty, drowned, he "referred to the carelessness and indifference of watermen in letting out small boats to persons who possessed no knowledge of rowing", which led to the licensing of small boats.

 He also campaigned for the control of the sale of poisons.

 Personal life

+Hicks was born in Tottenham, London, the son of John Braxton Hicks, a prominent obstetrician.

 He married Fanny Sarah Sutton, daughter of Dr Sutton, in 1883 at St Gabriel's Church, Warwick Square.
 They had a daughter and a son, the pathologist John Athelstan Braxton Hicks M.D., M.R.C.P.
 (1885–1935).

 He took a keen interest in promoting swimming for children and was president of the Battersea Swimming Club.

-He died 17 May 1902 at his home in Lupus Street, Pimlico, from pneumonia.
+He died on 17 May 1902 at his home in Lupus Street, Pimlico, from pneumonia.
 Following a service at St Gabriel's Church his funeral was at Norwood Cemetery on 21 May 1902.